SUBARACHNOID HEMORRHAGE

 - SAH is rare in children

-- SAH may have an unfavorable prognosis (reported percentages vary in the literature):
+- SAH may have an unfavorable prognosis (percentages vary in the literature):

-- 5-15% of patients die before arriving at the hospital
+- 5-15% of patients die before reaching hospital

-- about 2/3 have a mild deficit initially; 50% deteriorate soon (spasms, rebleeding, surgery, and other complications)
+- about 2/3 have mild deficit initially; 50% deteriorate soon due to spasms, rebleeding, surgery, and other complications

-- 10-20% of those admitted to hospital die within 24 hrs due to rebleeding
+- 10-20% of hospitalized patients die within 24 hours due to rebleeding

 - risk factors

-- smoking, hormonal oral contraception, alcohol, hypertension, stimulants
+- smoking, oral hormonal contraceptives, alcohol, hypertension, stimulants

 Etiology

-- there are three distinct SAH patterns; for each pattern, specific etiologies, treatment, and prognostic implications were described
+- there are three distinct SAH patterns, each with specific etiologies, treatments, and prognostic implications:

 - suprasellar cisterns with peripheral extension